 This course examines the various psychological processes as they develop across the life-span.
-It surveys the major issues in developmental psychology and integrates them using a life-span perspective.
-EPSY 523/Advanced Child and Adolescent Development 3 cr.
-This course is designed to provide practicing and pre-service teachers with opportunities to examine human growth and development issues as they are directly tied to the improvement of instruction and learning in multicultural settings.
+It surveys the major issues in developmental This seminar will expose participants to a range of interesting topics across the disciplines.
+Sessions will be offered primarily by guest experts who will share their passion for their topics and give participants learning opportunities similar to those they should be providing their own elementary school students.
+ELEM 694/Internship I Prerequisites: Completion of required core courses; consultation and psychology and integrates them using a life-span perspective.
+EPSY 523/Advanced Child and Adolescent Development This course is designed to provide practicing and pre-service teachers approval of program coordinator Observation and limited teaching in a school classroom two full days a week for eight weeks under the guidance of a college supervisor.
+Weekly seminar meetings for one month prior to the classroom experience and a concluding seminar.
+Topics discussed include aims and objectives of with opportunities to examine human growth and development issues as they are directly tied to the improvement of instruction and learning in multicultural settings.
 Effective educators possess understanding of, and the abilities to critique and appropriately apply, the most current knowledge base and theories of child growth and development.
 Students in this course will be presented with opportunities to enhance their knowledge base and their critiquing and application skills so as to increase their efficacy in the teaching-learning scenario.
-Students in this course will be required to participate in the professional tasks of consuming, assessing, applying, and/or creating knowledge of "how" students grow and learn.
-Through case analyses, discussions, lectures, role-playing, action research, and group activities, students will apply a variety of theoretical concepts relative to the physical, cognitive, language, and psychosocial development of humans, with emphasis on early childhood through early adolescent youth (PK-8).
+Students in this course will be required to participate in the professional tasks of consuming, assessing, applying, and/or creating knowledge of "how' students grow and learn.
+Through case analyses, discussions, lectures, role-playing, action research, and group activities, students will apply a variety of theoretical concepts relative to the physical, cognitive, language, and psychosocial development of humans, with emphasis on educational programs, lesson and unit planning, methods of teaching and styles of learning, school curriculum, classroom management, and assessment of student progress. early childhood through early adolescent youth (PK-8).
 EPSY 524/Adolescent Development and Learning 3 cr.

-This course examines selected theories and principles of adolescent development that influence learning at the secondary level.
+ELEM 695/Internship II Prerequisite: Successful completion of Internship I This course examines selected theories and principles of adolescent development that influence learning at the secondary level.
 Adolescent development is studied, interpreted, and addressed using a variety of approaches that contribute to understanding how work with adolescents can be effective and rewarding.
 Using an ecological model as a framework, students will identify and analyze characteristics of adolescent learners that influence cognitive processes, emotional awareness, social identity and academic progress.

-EPSY 643/Measurement and Evaluation

-3 cr.
+The Internship II experience will be a full semester.
+The intern will gradually assume responsibility for planning, teaching, and directing the learning activities of the class, culminating in a minimum of two weeks of full-time classroom teaching.
+Each intern will be supervised by college supervisors and a cooperating teacher(s).
+EPSY 643/Measurement and Evaluation 3 cr.